xingwu1/azure-xplat-cli/Documentation/BatchDocumentation/samples/Helloworld/data-movement-appTemplate/readme.md

 If the preparation tasks for the job fail with the error *"One of the specified Azure Blob(s) is not found"*, verify that the resource file URLs specified for the file egress scripts are still correct (these urls are dependent on the branch structure in the git repo for the XPlat CLI and may change without warning).

 To check these URLs with the Azure Batch Portal, select the *Preparation Tasks* details page for your job then click the link next to *Resource Files*.
 Another pane will open showing all the associated resource files and their URLs.
-Check that none of these return a 404 (forbidden) result in your browser.
+Check that none of these return a 404 (not found) result in your browser.